-Young families, for example, may require from $500,000 to $1 million or more in coverage to provide for their children’s education, pay off the mortgage, and supplement their surviving spouse’s living expenses in the event they should die prematurely.
+Young families, for example, may require from $500,000 to $1 million or more in coverage to provide for their children’s education, pay off the mortgage, and supplement their surviving spouse’s living expenses in the event that the policyowner should die prematurely.

-Such coverage amounts may be unaffordable under a permanent policy, however, so the primary wage-earner may instead opt for a less expensive term life policy with a larger death benefit until their youngest child, for example, is out of college.
-(Need advice?
-Contact us)
+Such coverage amounts may be unaffordable under a permanent policy, however, so the primary wage-earner may instead opt for a less expensive term life policy with a larger death benefit until his or her youngest child, for example, is out of college. ( Need advice?
+Contact us )

 As your income climbs, you have children, or you buy a house, it may also make sense to build a life insurance ladder, said Glassman, whereby you purchase additional 10- or 20-year policies to supplement your original term life policy during the years when your financial obligations are greatest.

 During their working years, many also take advantage of group life insurance coverage that may be available for free, or at discount rates, through their employer.
-In a 2015 report, industry research group LIMRA found that seven in 10 (more than 90 million) U.S. workers have life insurance available to them through their employer, and 80 percent participate.
-Also, half of U.S. workers have additional or supplemental life insurance benefits available to them through their employer and roughly 50 percent take advantage of it.
-1
+In a 2017 report, industry research group LIMRA found that six in 10 (more than 90 million) U.S. workers have life insurance available to them through their employer, and 75 percent participated when it was offered.1

-It bears noting that those benefits generally disappear when the employee leaves their job, which puts them in the position of potentially having to purchase individual life insurance on their own years down the road, when premiums would likely be higher due to age and/or declining health.
+It bears noting that those benefits generally disappear when the employees leave their job, which puts them in the position of potentially having to purchase individual life insurance on their own years down the road, when premiums would likely be higher due to age and/or declining health.